Politics of Belgium: Trade unions

 Trade union members protest for higher purchasing power in the streets of Brussels in 2022.

 CSC/ACV members during a national demonstration against the policies of the De Wever Government in 2025.

 Belgium is a highly unionised country, and organised labour is a powerful influence in politics.
 About 53% of all private sector and public service employees are labour union members.
 Not simply a "bread and butter" movement in the American sense, Belgian labour unions take positions on education, public finance, defence spending, environmental protection, women's rights, abortion, and other issues.
 They also provide a range of services, including the administration of unemployment benefits.

-Belgium's three principal trade union organizations are the Confederation of Christian Trade Unions (CSC/ACV) (1,705,000 members), the General Federation of Belgian Labour (FGTB/ABVV) (1,198,000 members) and the General Confederation of Liberal Trade Unions of Belgium (CGSLB/ACLVB) which has 230,000 members.
+Belgium's three principal trade union organizations are the Confederation of Christian Trade Unions (CSC/ACV) (1,705,000 members), the General Federation of Belgian Labour (FGTB/ABVV) (1,198,000 members) and Synova (previously CGSLB/ACLVB) which has 230,000 members.

 Until the fifties, the FGTB/ABVV was the largest confederation, since then, however, the CSC/ACV has become the leading trade union force.
 In the most recent works council elections held in 2004 the CSC/ACV garnered close to 53% of the vote, the Socialist confederation obtained 36%, and the Liberal confederation 10%.

 The Confederation of Catholic labour Unions (CSC/ACV).
 Organised in 1912, the CSC/ACV rejects the Marxist concept of "class struggle" and seeks to achieve a just social order based on Christian principles.
 The CSC/ACV is not formally linked to its party political counterparts, the Christian Democratic parties (CD&V and CDH), but exercises great influence in their councils.

 The Belgian Socialist Confederation of labour (FGTB/ABVV) derives from the socialist trade union movement, established in the late 19th century in Walloon industrial areas, Brussels, and urban areas of Flanders.